LabeliaLabs/distributed-learning-contributivity/mplc/doc/documentation.md

 ## Experiments

-At some point of your use of the library you might need to launch several scenarios in a rows.
+At some point of your use of the library you might need to launch several scenarios in a row.
 It the same spirit, you might want to repeat one scenario's run, to get rid of the randomness of training, and end with more meaningful results.

 The `Experiment` object allows you to set a list of scenarios to run, along with a wanted number of repetition.
 Once instancied, scenarios can be added via the `.add_scenario()`.